fat0troll/oceanarium/README.md

 will reboot it.

-And so on, and so on, and so on, and... read the official gem documentation for more verbose help.
+And so on, and so on, and so on, and... read the official gem documentation at http://oceanarium.so for more verbose help.

 ## Contributing